AlexBand-Pro/expence-tracker/README.md

 A browser-based application for tracking and visualizing personal expenses.

 This app allows users to add and remove expense entries — each showing item name, amount, category, and date.
 It calculates total expenses in real-time and automatically updates a visual chart using Chart.js.
-All data is stored locally in the browser using `localStorage`, so there's no need for accounts or servers.
+All data is stored locally using `localStorage`.

 Built with vanilla JavaScript, HTML, CSS, and Chart.js, it features a clean, responsive layout, optimized performance, and improved accessibility (a11y).
 The app also allows users to filter expenses by category and date, set a monthly spending cap, toggle light/dark themes, and export their data as a CSV file.